top of page

 Tavia.jpeg

 Antavia descends from the Mille Lacs Band of Ojibwe and grew up in South Minneapolis.
 She attended South High School and earned her associates degree at Minneapolis College as a Power of You scholar.
-She continued her studies in chemistry at Metro State University as an Increasing Diversity in Environmental Careers Fellow, as well as abroad in Cuernavaca, Mexico as a Gilman International Scholar.
+She continued her studies in chemistry at Metro State University as an Increasing Diversity in Environmental Careers Fellow, as well as abroad in Cuernavaca, Mexico, as a Gilman International Scholar.
 Antavia has been a PhD student of chemistry at the University of Minnesota where she helped teach undergraduate analytical chemistry labs and spent time researching and synthesizing porous nanoparticles for PFAS phytoremediation as a 3M Science and Technology Fellow.

 Growing up I rarely, if ever, saw myself represented in STEM as a low-income Indigenous girl.
-Being raised by a single parent on welfare, and then being a single mother myself while studying chemistry, I have spent my life navigating barriers on behalf of myself and others in the pursuit of knowledge and stability.
+Being raised by a single parent on welfare, and then being a single mother myself, I have spent my life navigating barriers on behalf of myself and others in the pursuit of knowledge and stability.
 While the barriers we all face as individuals do not have to define us, they alter how our goals and needs can be met.
 As an Indigenous woman and scientist, I look forward to the opportunity to be apart of the circle of support MIGIZI offers youth to help them navigate their goals and dreams according to their specific needs.”

 bottom of page